-An Empathy-Deficit-Disorder in this President and Ourselves
+An Empathy-Deficit-Disorder in this President and Ourselves by Donald W. Shriver Jr.

 By now most American voters have reason to recognize that we have a president who suffers from a severe deficit of capacity for empathy.
 We should have concluded that during the 2016 campaign when he disparaged war-hero John McCain with the dismissive, “I prefer soldiers who don’t let themselves get captured”—a remark as empirically absurd as it was politically stupid.
 Even I, an infantry-trained draftee of the 1940s with little sympathy for the military life, felt insulted by that remark.